-Garage Door Garage Door Sensor Installation Greenville, NC
+Garage Door Sensor Installation Greenville, NC

 Photo-eye safety sensors are required by UL-325 on every garage door opener manufactured since 1993.
 They detect obstructions in the door's path and either reverse the door (during close) or refuse to start (when activated).
 When sensors are misaligned, dirty, sun-blinded, or failed, the door either refuses to close at all or — worse — closes without sensing an obstruction.
 Our sensor installation service replaces failed sensors, realigns drifted brackets, cleans the eye optics, and verifies auto-reverse on a real obstruction test.